 - Enabling staff to work in a more flexible and efficient way

-Our team of experts in the blue-light sector are creating the new headquarters for Merseyside Police in Liverpool.
+Our team of experts in the blue-light sector have created Rose Hill, a new headquarters for Merseyside Police in Liverpool.